As featured on Houzz

 I decided on “way easier” so I went through all my old jewelry supplies and found some hematite rings and pearled beads which I used to adorn the metal tabs.
 Not only was that way easier, but I think it gives the bar cart a more unique look.

-Because I already had some of the supplies leftover from other projects (wood board, wheels, mod podge and jewels) the only items I needed to purchase to make this bar cart were the rose gold spray paint for $5.88 and the fabric for $5.18, for a grand total of $11.06.
+Because I already had some of the supplies leftover from other projects (wood board, wheels, mod podge and jewels) I only needed to purchase two items.
+I purchased the rose gold spray paint for $5.88 and the fabric for $5.18, for a grand total of $11.06.
 I don’t know about you, but I’ll drink to that!

 Finally, I topped it off with some cute decor and alcohol of course.
 Cheers!